We're an affiliate

 The average Pitbull litter size can fall anywhere between 5 to 10 Pitbull puppies, but this is not by any stretch a blanket statement for all expectant Pitbull out there.

-In addition to the other factors highlighted above, you should have it in mind that every dog is an individual and each one can have different litter sizes in every cycle.
+In addition to the other factors highlighted above, you should keep in mind that every dog is an individual and each one can have different litter sizes in every cycle.

 A variation is always seen across the different Pitbull breeds in terms of their average litter size but it does fall far from the expected range.